enterprise-oss/osso-docs/docs/consume/consuming-osso.md

 - redirect_uri - Tells Osso where to send the user back to after they've successfully logged in.
 Must be included in the allow list for the OAuth Client registered on the Osso Admin UI.

 - state - Generate a random string and includes it in the request.
-Osso returns the user back to your application with the same state param - check that is matches in order to prevent CSRF attacks.
+Osso returns the user back to your application with the same state param - store in a server session and check that is matches in your callback in order to prevent CSRF attacks.

-- domain OR email - One of domain or email is required.
-Osso uses the value to look up the configured IDP for the user or domain in order to know where to redirect the user.
+- domain or email (optional) - If you don't provide this paramater, Osso will present the user the hosted login form.
+Otherwise, Osso uses this value to look up the configured IDP for the user or domain in order to know where to redirect the user.
 If you pass domain and multiple IDPs are configured for the domain, the user will always be shown a selector.
 If you pass email, the user will be shown a selector once, and then automatically sent to the chosen IDP in the future.

 ### 2. Code Exchange

 Once the user successfully signs in to their IDP, the user is redirected back to the `redirect_uri` you specified in the authorization URL query param.
-This URI must also have been registered for the OAuth client in your Osso Admin UI.
+This URI must also have been allow-listed for the OAuth client in your Osso Admin UI.
 The redirect URL will include `code` and `state` parameters:

 ```bash
 https://example-app.com/2Fcallback